-Regular unleaded gasoline meeting ASTM specification D4814 with a posted octane rating (R+M)/2 of 87 or greater is recommended.
-Do not use gasoline with a posted octane rating of less than 87, as this will result in reduced performance and driveability.
-If heavy knocking is heard when using gasoline rated at 87 or greater, the engine needs service.
+Use regular unleaded gasoline meeting ASTM specification D4814 with a posted octane rating of 87 - (R+M)/2 - or higher.
+Do not use gasoline with a posted octane rating of less than 87, as this may cause engine knock and will lower fuel economy.